geraldstanje/keyword_matcher/README.md

 * String
 * Target-This-String

+# Usage of the App
+./main [-u URL] [-t test] [-s bag of words string] [-f bag_of_words_file]

+Command line arguments:
+  * -t ... runs a predefined test
+  * -u ... takes the url string, e.g. -u http://hello.com
+  * -f ... takes a path to the bag of words, e.g. -f dataset/vocab.nytimes.txt
+  * -s ... takes the bag of words (splitted by commas) as a string, e.g. -s he,hel,hi

+The app returns a bit vector, indicating if the keyword was found within a bag of words.
+This format can be used by a machine learning algorithm.

+# Run Basic test and benchmark
+python compile_and_test.py

 # TODO:
   * compress the trie by implemting a Suffix Trie
   * yet another idea could be to implement a Ternary Search Tree: http://c.learncodethehardway.org/book/ex47.html